spacekookie/website/content/blog/xxx_labels.md

 so why would I have to engage with tankies when I don't want to?

-Most of the time the people who say "I don't care about labels, I wanna do poltics", then never do any politics for reasons of not having a platform or language to engage with similarly minded people about strategy.
+Most of the time the people who say "I don't care about labels, I wanna do poltics", never do any politics due to lack of a platform or language to engage with similarly minded people about strategy.
 That's because political action depends on the people doing it having some understanding of the work they're doing, how it relates to others and themselves.
 There's a reason why minority groups rely on labels (such as people in the LGBTQ community), and they serve an important role in our discourse.

 This is not to say that we should try to make the onboarding easier and use less jargon language when dealing with outsiders.
 Making